top of page

 Cooke SJ, Bergman JN, Twardek W, et al. (2022) The Movement Ecology of Fishes.
 Journal of Fish Biology. https://doi.org/10.1111/jfb.15153

 Reid J,* Bergman JN,* Kadykalo A,* Taylor J,* et al. (2022) Developing a national level evidence-based toolbox for addressing freshwater biodiversity threats.
-Biological Conservation https://doi.org/10.1016/j.biocon.2022.109533
+Biological Conservation https://doi.org/10.1016/j.biocon.2022.109533 Read a fun summary of this work here.

 Bergman JN,* Buxton RT,* Lin H-Y,* et al. (2022) Evaluating the benefits and risks of social media for wildlife conservation.
-FACETS https://doi.org/10.1139/facets-2021-0112
+FACETS https://doi.org/10.1139/facets-2021-0112 Plain language summary here.

-†Bergman JN, Raby G, Neigel K, et al. (2022) Tracking the early stages of an invasion with biotelemetry: behaviour of round goby (Neogobius melanostomus) in Canada’s historic Rideau Canal.
+Bergman JN, Raby G, Neigel K, et al. (2022) Tracking the early stages of an invasion with biotelemetry: behaviour of round goby (Neogobius melanostomus) in Canada’s historic Rideau Canal.
 Biological Invasions https://doi.org/10.1007/s10530-021-02705-2

-†Bergman JN, Beaudoin C, Mistry I, et al. (2021) Historical, contemporary, and future perspectives on a coupled social-ecological system in a changing world: Canada’s historic Rideau Canal.
+Bergman JN, Beaudoin C, Mistry I, et al. (2021) Historical, contemporary, and future perspectives on a coupled social-ecological system in a changing world: Canada’s historic Rideau Canal.
 Environmental Reviews https://doi.org/10.1139/er-2021-0026

 Cooke SJ, Madliger CL, Bergman JN, et al. (2021) Optimism and opportunities for conservation physiology in the Anthropocene: a synthesis and conclusions.
 In Madliger C, C Franklin, O Love, SJ Cooke (eds) Conservation Physiology: Applications for wildlife conservation and management. pp. 319-329).
 Oxford University Press, UK.